-At baseline, we will collect demographic information on age; gender; education; employment status and income; ethnicity; sexuality and ACEs to enable us to describe the sample and conduct sub-group analyses.
-We will also seek permission from the participant to gain access to their NHS service use data to enable us to track service use objectively and undertake economic modelling at 1 and 2 years.
+At baseline, we will collect demographic information on age; gender; education; employment status and income; ethnicity; and sexual identity.
+We will enquire about adverse childhood experiences (ACEs) and screen for past year domestic violence to enable us to describe the sample and conduct sub-group analyses.
+All other baseline measures will focus on standardised time frames according to the measure or the period since participants attended the SARC.
 Follow-up will be done on three occasions over the course of the project - at 6 months, 1 and 2 years.
-Our proposed methods for retaining participants are informed by a number of large studies of violence and health [71] including our own previous work in the health field [10] e.g. gathering a range of details from participants at baseline - safe telephone numbers, postal/email addresses; use of reminders; and providing a small incentive, with the value increasing over time (i.e. £5, £10, £15, £20).
+Our proposed methods for retaining participants are informed by a number of large studies of violence and health [71] including our own previous work in the health field [10] e.g. gathering a range of details from participants at baseline - safe telephone numbers, postal/email addresses; use of reminders; and providing a small incentive, with the value increasing over time (i.e. £10 following baseline completion, £10 at 6 months, £10 at 12 months, and £20 at the 24-month follow-up).